 Posted on November 22nd, 2018

-If a claimant meets the criteria, the lawyer can also help collect the required documents for the claim, such as medical records, including a physician's statement confirming the asbestos disease diagnosis.
-Our mesothelioma attorneys can assist you each step of the way and ease many of the tougher aspects of the filing claim.
+Choosing the right mesothelioma lawyer to represent you is the first step to benefit from asbestos trust fund compensation.
+If you meet the eligibility criteria, a lawyer can help gather the necessary documents for the claim, such as medical records, including a physician's statement confirming the asbestos disease diagnosis.
+Our asbestos attorneys can assist you each step of the way and help with every aspect of the claiming process.

-The amount paid will depend on the type of disease you have and what our attorneys specialized on asbestos law can negotiate.
+The amount paid for your case will depend on the extent and duration of your asbestos exposure, the stage and severity of the type of disease you have, and what our attorneys specialized in asbestos law can negotiate.
 If you are a victim of asbestos exposure, don't hesitate to contact our team to learn more about the legal options available to you.
+We charge a 40% contingency fee.
+That means we only get paid after we resolve your case to your satisfaction.